The Story of Mary and Martha: 6 Inspiring Lessons

 Alabaster jars were intricately crafted and sealed so that to open the jar, the owner would have to break it, and the perfumes or oils would have to be used immediately.

-This meant that Mary could only use this very expensive nard once.
-Mary was wise and she had listened carefully to all that Jesus had been teaching.
+This meant that Mary could only use this expensive nard once.
+Mary was wise and listened carefully to all that Jesus had been teaching.

 Jesus was not popular with the religious leaders at this time.
 They actually were plotting to kill Jesus.
 Jesus had been preparing the disciples for His imminent arrest and crucifixion but they hadn’t quite grasped that this would happen soon.